AeroAstro and MechE, Building 3170 Vassar Street (Rear), Cambridge, MA

-Since its construction in 1929, numerous key research advances have been made within the walls of Building 31, in such fields as engine design, advanced propulsion systems, and fluid mechanics.
+Since its construction in 1929, Building 31 has been the site of key research advances in the fields of engine design, advanced propulsion systems, and fluid mechanics.
 Currently occupied by the Department of Aeronautics and Astronautics and the Department of Mechanical Engineering, the building supports the activities of approximately 150 faculty, students, and researchers.

-The facility’s three sections (the west wing, the high bay area, and the east wing) were all built at separate times.
-None of the floors align between the sections, and the building has no elevators, making internal circulation and movement challenging.
+The facility’s original three sections (its east and west wings, and a high bay area) were all built at separate times.
+Before the renovation, none of the floors aligned between the sections, and the building had no elevators, making internal circulation and movement challenging.

 School or Unit

 Construction manager: Barr and Barr, Inc., Framingham, MA

 - New and renovated office and lab spaces

 - A 4,640 sq. ft. roof deck for flying robotics: the Northrop Grumman Foundation Flight Deck

 - Supersonic and subsonic tunnels lab relocated and upgraded

 - New central entry for building, more prominent departmental entries, and way-finding improvements throughout to enhance access, strengthen departmental identity, and improve interdepartmental communication and collaboration

 - Reconstruction and expansion of several structural bays in high bay area across building’s south side (front); includes two new floors built to connect the east and west wings, facilitating movement from one part of the building to another and adding capacity for student seating and work space